SSQ/Coursera-Stanford-Algorithms-Specialization/README.md

 Course can be found in [Coursera](https://www.coursera.org/specializations/algorithms)

-Notes can be found in my [Blog](https://ssq.github.io/2017/07/17/Coursera%20S%20Algorithms%20Specialization%20Notebook/)
+Quiz answers and notes can be found in my blog [SSQ](https://ssq.github.io/2017/07/17/Coursera%20S%20Algorithms%20Specialization%20Notebook/)

 ## 1. Divide and Conquer, Sorting and Searching, and Randomized Algorithms

 Course can be found in [Coursera](https://www.coursera.org/learn/algorithms-divide-conquer)

-More details about this course can be found in my [Github](https://github.com/SSQ/Coursera-Stanford-Divide-and-Conquer-Sorting-and-Searching-and-Randomized-Algorithms)
+Slides and more details about this course can be found in my Github [SSQ](https://github.com/SSQ/Coursera-Stanford-Divide-and-Conquer-Sorting-and-Searching-and-Randomized-Algorithms)

 - Week 1:
   - 1: Divide and Conquer: